Share this Article

 2) You’ll have to do without amenities

 So what if brownstones don't have amenities like doormen or concierges to handle your deliveries?
-Installing a remote doorman system, such as Virtual Doorman, that can receive packages is one workaround.
+Installing a remote doorman system, such as Virtual Doorman to receive packages is one workaround.
+Another is a Box Lock, which features a smart lock with a built-in scanner, and can be used with any container that can be secured with a padlock.

-And because it's rare to find an elevator in a brownstone, you should also consider how you’ll be moving furniture and appliances into your new dwelling.
+And because it's extremely rare to find an elevator in a brownstone, you should also consider how you’ll be moving furniture and appliances into your new dwelling.
 (Hint: Take careful measurements before buying anything.)
-Lugging strollers, bicycles and heavy groceries up and down the stairs will be your new normal.

 3) You need a title search